mona-baharlou/SimpleExcelDashboard/README.md

-# SimpleExcelDashboard
+# Call Center data analysis
-Using Excel to create a simple dashboard for analyzing Call Center data
+I used excel to create a simpe dashboard for analyzing Call Center database.